peter88213/nvhelp-de/source/nv_editor/index.rst

 ---------------------

 Mit ``Strg``-``S``,
-kann man apply changes to the section.
+können Sie apply changes to the section.
 Then "Modified" status is displayed in *novelibre*.

 -  If the project is locked in *novelibre*, you will be asked to unlock